compbiozurich/UZH-BIO392/course-results/2023/Eric Thiele /Genomic data risks & opportunities which includes.md

 On the other hand, one must be able to commit to a very high level of confidentiality, ensuring that one deals with these data responsibly and that they are stored in a secure manner to prevent hacking.

+The risk and potential associated with genetic data are, consequently two sides of the same coin.
+As we unravel the genetic code and its possibilities, it is undoubtedly our responsibility to make sure that we do so with care, understanding, and with a strict dedication to the welfare and dignity of every person.
+By achieving this challenging balance, we may make the most of genomics' potential while respecting the core values of ethics and respect for human rights in the age of genomics.